magentabusiness/magentabusiness.github.io/docs/samples/monoz/LPWA_GPS_Tracker_with_monoZ.md

 1. Hardware setup of GPS tracker using monoZero;
 2. Embedded firmware to read and send GPS data via MQTT using monoZ SDK;
-3. monoZ Cloud OSS (based on ThingsBoard) configuration to receive the GPS data via MQTT and display in a dashboard.
+3. monoZ Cloud OSS (based on IoT Hub) configuration to receive the GPS data via MQTT and display in a dashboard.

 ![image](/images/samples/monoz/monoZero-01.png)